Little Red Infinity Dress Tutorial

-I made this little dress in about 3 hours and for under $20!
+I made my infinity dress in about 3 hours and for under $20!
 I used some soft polyester knit I found at Hancock Fabrics for $4.99/yard.
 I got 5 yards, and with my 40% off 1 cut of fabric coupon, my total came to $15.87 after tax!!
 These dresses sell for upwards of $200 in stores, so I’m thrilled with my savings!

 First, you need to do some measuring.
 To get the size of my circle skirt, I needed to measure my waist: 30″.
 I measured right at my belly button because that’s where the waist of this dress sits.
 To make that into a pattern, I needed to find the radius of a circle the size of my waist, so I divided by 6.28.
 You don’t need to know the fancy math, just trust me.